octo-technology/OpenTezos/docs/tezos-basics/introduction.md

 In this chapter, you will learn the context of Tezos's creation and how it was fundraised to properly benefit from the network effect of an all-new and innovative blockchain.

 ## Tezos Creation
-_Arthur Breitman_ had seen the main weaknesses of early blockchains like Bitcoin and Ethereum:
+_Arthur Breitman_ had seen the main weaknesses of blockchains like Bitcoin and Ethereum:
 * their "*hard forks*" were highly complex and risky processes to update blockchains by splitting them into two
 * the heavy uses of _Proof-of-Work_ consensus is highly energy consuming and reserved for mining pools
 * the lack of verifiability of the main smart contract's low-level languages, reducing trust in reliability of code

 His goal was to keep the best bits from these early blockchains and overcome their existing defects.

-In August and September, 2014, *Arthur Breitman* and *Kathleen Breitman* respectively released the Tezos' [*Position Paper*](https://tezos.com/position-paper.pdf) and [*White Paper*](https://tezos.com/whitepaper.pdf), using the "*L.M Goodman*" pseudonym.
+In August and September 2014, *Arthur Breitman* released the Tezos' [*Position Paper*](https://tezos.com/position-paper.pdf) and [*White Paper*](https://tezos.com/whitepaper.pdf), using the "*L.M Goodman*" pseudonym.

 From March 2014 to July 2017, the company *OCamlPro* [[1]](/tezos-basics/#references) took on the project of developing a Tezos prototype.
-The platform was thus written in their preferred language *OCaml*, a language mainly used in research.
+The platform was thus written in their preferred language *OCaml*, an esteemed programming language in research.

 ### The Tezos fundraiser
-On July 1st, 2017, Tezos launched its fundraiser as a crowdsale.
-A crowdsale is similar to a crowdfunding process, except the buyer invests in *future* coins.
-When the blockchain coins are created, the buyer receives his coins according to the amount invested.
-This process allows for the dispatching of coins between as many users as possible.
+On July 1st, 2017, Tezos launched its fundraiser as a call for donations.
+When the blockchain coins were created, donators received coins according to their contributions.
+This kind of open process allows for the dispatching of coins between as many users as possible.
 It also involves them in the launch of the blockchain.

-This is especially important in the case of blockchains using _Proof-of-Stake_: the more users own coins, the more **secure** the network is.
-The crowdsale thus allows the network to be operational and robust much earlier.
-The money collected from the sale is also used to update the blockchain and, especially for Tezos, finance an entire ecosystem.
+This is especially important in the case of blockchains using _Proof-of-Stake_: the more different users have coins, the less centralized on early adopters the network is (more details in the [*Liquid Proof-of-Stake*](/tezos-basics/liquid-proof-of-stake) chapter).
+The distribution thus allows the network to be operational and robust much earlier.
+The money collected is also used to update the blockchain and, especially for Tezos, finance an entire ecosystem.

 The coins allocated to the fundraiser's contributors were (and still are) only activated if they provided full KYC information.
 In mid-November 2020, Tezos identified around 94% of all funds.
 In a few cases, the full requested information delivery didn't happen, and thus neither did the respective coins activation.
 On the contrary, contributors who delivered all the required information received activation.

 The Tezos fundraiser was a complete success: it stayed live for only 13 days and gathered 66,000 bitcoins and 361,000 ethers.
 At the time, this was valued at 232 million dollars ($230,000,000).
 Currently, with cryptocurrencies' success, this value is much higher.

-Initially aimed at 10,000,000,000 (10 billion) coins, the total supply was actually the number of coins issued during the crowdsale.
+Initially aimed at 10,000,000,000 (10 billion) coins, the total supply was actually the number of coins issued during the fundraiser.
 Unlike, for example, Bitcoin, the total supply of Tezos coins has no limit.
 The Tezos coins are called "**tez**" and their symbol "**ꜩ**" (\ua729, "Latin small letter tz").
 With the symbol "**XTZ**" is also used, especially on markets.

 To promote Tezos, the founders created the **_Tezos Foundation_**.
 Based in Switzerland, its role is to help the network expand.
 It has no control over the blockchain and doesn't manage the Tezos network.
-Since the fundraiser, it gradually traded its bitcoins and ethers for Swiss francs to support beneficial projects for the Tezos community's [[2]](/tezos-basics/#references).
+Since the fundraiser, it used funds to support beneficial projects for the Tezos community's [[2]](/tezos-basics/#references).
 The Tezos Foundation supports the community and deploys resources to support the Tezos's long-term development.

 The Tezos project has an established history of upholding and cooperating with educational and research institutions, developers and activists, who support it from all over the world.